 Example:

-In a savings circle with a $500 payout, the last person to take the payout will receive $510.
+In a savings circle with a $500 payout, the last person to take the payout gets $510.

-Does Tanda by Yahoo Finance affect my credit?
+Does Tanda affect my credit?

 No. Using Tanda by Yahoo Finance does not impact your credit in any way.

-I have a support need that’s not listed here.
-How do I get in contact with you?
+I have a question that’s not here.
+How do I contact you?

 We’re here to help!
-Just go to Settings in the app, then click Send Feedback and let us know how we can help.
+Just go to Settings in the app, then click Send Feedback and let us know how.

-About Circles

-What is a saving circle?
+Joining and participating in savings circles

-A saving circle is a group of people who pool their money together for a fixed amount of time to help each other save.
+Join a group of people who pool their money together for a fixed amount of time to help each other save.
 Each time the group contributes, one member of the circle takes the entire pot.
 This repeats until everyone has had a turn to take the pot.

+What do I need to join a savings circle?

+To join a savings circle, you must

+Be at least 18 years old

+Link your Tanda account to a verified U.S. bank account

+Verify identity through our partner, Dwolla

+<Tip> In this process you create an account with our partner, Dwolla, and are subject to their terms of service.

 What is the maximum amount I can contribute to a savings circle?

 We offer a range of savings circles to choose from, starting as low as $250 and going as high as $2000.
 When you first join, you’ll be given a savings circle limit of $250.
-Your savings circle limit is the maximum payout amount that you can receive from savings circles at any one time (e.g. if your saving circle limit is $250, you can join a savings circle with a payout amount of $250.
+Your savings circle limit is the maximum payout amount that you can receive from savings circles at any one time (e.g. if your savings circle limit is $250, you can join a savings circle with a payout amount of $250.
 Once that circle is complete, you can join other savings circles with payout amounts up to the amount of your savings circle limit).
-As you make on-time contributions to your saving circle your Trust Score (described further below) will increase, which will lead to an increase in your savings circle limit and allow you to unlock access to savings circles with higher circle limits and early positions.
+As you make on-time contributions to your savings circle your Trust Score (described further below) will increase, which will lead to an increase in your savings circle limit and allow you to unlock access to savings circles with higher circle limits and early positions.

 Is there a minimum or maximum number of people in a circle?